Sound Demixing Challenge 2023 Music Demixing Track Technical Report: TFC-TDF-UNet v3: Leaderboard C

 \subsection{Data}

 We used all 150 songs of MUSDB18-HQ for training.
-Similar to our solutions for Leaderboards A and B, there was no validation split and submitted every 100k steps instead.
-For data augmentation, we applied pitch-shift/time-stretch\cite{pitchshift} as well as random chunking and mixing.
+As was done for Leaderboards A and B, there was no validation split and submitted every 100k steps instead.
+For data augmentation we applied pitch-shift (semitones $\in\{-2,-1,0,1,2\}$) and time-stretch (acceleration \% $\in\{-20,-10,0,10,20\}$) as well as remixing.